 Submissions are subject to a two-tiered process.
 Guest Editors review all submissions and select for peer review those submissions that best fit the aims and scope of the issue.
 Subsequently, pieces under consideration are subject to double-anonymous peer review, are reviewed by peer reviewers, and receive collegial feedback on their work.

 >We only accept submissions in electronic formats: Written submissions should be in Microsoft Word.
 Image submissions should be in jpeg, with a maximum file size of 1 MB.
 Film submissions should be uploaded to Vimeo with a link to the film provided in the submission email.
 If you are interested in submitting a film or multimedia piece, please contact the Managing Editor(s) [feralfeminisms[at]gmail[dot]com].
-All art and non-text based submissions should be accompanied by a paragraph length artist statement that outlines the goals of the work and how it engages with the CFP.
+All art and non-text based submissions should be accompanied by an artist statement of at least 500 words that outlines the goals of the work and how it engages with the relevant CFP.

->Email submissions to the current Guest Editor(s) (contact emails as per the current CFP) and to the Managing Editor(s) of Feral Feminisms [feralfeminisms[at]gmail[dot]com].
+>Email submissions to the current Guest Editor(s) (see contact emails as per the relevant CFP) and to the Managing Editor(s) of Feral Feminisms [feralfeminisms[at]gmail[dot]com].

->A separate document with the contributor’s name and email, affiliated school (if applicable), a 100-word abstract, and a 60-word biography.
+>A separate document with the contributor’s name and email, affiliated school or organization (if applicable), a 100-word abstract, and a 60-word biography.

->We do not use endnotes.
-All references should be embedded in the text (Author Year, Page) and accompanied by a “Works Cited” page, following the Chicago citation format.
+>All references should be embedded in the text (Author Year, Page) and accompanied by a “Works Cited” page, following the current Chicago citation format.

 >Chicago citation format.